 A diabetes diagnosis can be frightening for many people.
 Like any disease, the uncertainty of one’s health going forward can weigh heavily on anyone’s mind.
 Although there are a few understood variables that come with

-More than one in three U.S. adults have prediabetes, but most do not know it.
-If that sounds hard to believe, many people with the disease do not have any symptoms, making it hard to
+According to the Centers for Disease Control and Prevention, more than one in three U.S. adults have prediabetes, but most do not know it.
+If that sounds hard to believe, many people with the disease do

 Diabetes mellitus and prediabetes are the most common endocrine diseases in the United States, affecting more than 110 million Americans.
 That accounts for more than a third of the American population.
 But if you have